 Laura's Post:

+Mark's date for prom was a little flighty.
 Unfortunately, Mark was jilted by his date for the second half of the evening as she fluttered between dancing partners.

 She was truly the social butterfly : )